LSSTDESC/tomo_challenge/README.md

 #### Can non-DESC people enter?

 Yes.
 It's based on [public simulated data](https://portal.nersc.gov/project/lsst/cosmoDC2/).
-If you're not in DESC you may have to fill in an [external collaborator form](https://docs.google.com/document/d/1kfDIi6REFupUQTAz_TfVbLTd6kcsBJ0x91-IYj73FK4/edit#).
+If you're not in DESC you should first fill in an [external collaborator form](https://docs.google.com/document/d/1kfDIi6REFupUQTAz_TfVbLTd6kcsBJ0x91-IYj73FK4/edit#) and send it to Joe Zuntz, who can forward it for you.

 #### How realistic is this?